Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/index.rst

 The data was received in Excel and csv formats, with various degrees of completeness and processing.
 Data management and storage varied from council to council, which meant processing to standardise the data was required.

-Alongside the direct requests to regional councils, data was also pulled from Tethys.
+Alongside the direct requests to regional councils and unitary authorities, data was also pulled from Tethys.
 Tethys is a Python-based tool developed by Mike Kitteridge which allows any data stored by councils in Hilltop to be accessed and downloaded.
 For councils that had relevant and up-to-date data in Hilltop, it meant we did not have to rely on a response to the direct request, and saved time in the data collection process.
 Data from Tethys was downloaded as a csv file.

 A brief summary of the data collected from each council is provided below.
 The data quality rating is based on the formatting of the data as well as the relative quality of the data provided.
 .. todo Evelyn can you qualify the data quality ratings, e.g. what makes a high quality dataset vs a low quality dataset?

 +----------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+--------------+
 | Council                                      | Data Provided                                                                                                                                                                                                              | Data Quality |
 +==============================================+============================================================================================================================================================================================================================+==============+